 If you’re a runner, much of the trail is unpaved but the solid, well-packed dirt trail offers good running or walking conditions.
 The playground at Oriole Park, just east of Oriole Parkway, is a great place for kids to play.
 There is plenty of seating and a few tables under the trees – perfect if you’re in the mood for a picnic.

-This will be the reality for the new owner of A Fresh Factory Redux In The Historic Art Deco Forest Hill Lofts, offered for $599,000!
+This was also the reality for the new owner of A Fresh Factory Redux In The Historic Art Deco Forest Hill Lofts – which we also SOLD!

 Like what you’ve read?
-Consider checking out these Urbaneer blogs on cycling and green space:
+Consider checking out these Urbaneer blogs on cycling green space:

 – we’re here to earn your trust, then your business –